 For a head and shoulders in charcoal or oil 2-3 sittings are required, depending on the level of finish desired.
 A sitting lasts roughly two hours with regular breaks.
 This length of time for sittings is very important for capturing depth and the true character and life of the sitter.

-Ideally I work from my studio in London, but will travel and work on site provided that there is enough natural light available.
+Ideally I work from my studio in the Surrey Hills, but will travel and work on site provided that there is enough natural light available.
 It is important that the sitter feels comfortable and confident in the surroundings.
 A visit to the studio prior to any sittings is welcome.
 The sittings are very informal and relaxed with casual conversation while I get a feeling for the client’s personality and capture natural gestures and expressions.
 It is important that you approve of every stage, as I of course want you to be pleased with the final result.

 What is often thought of as a complicated and time consuming process often turns out to be an enjoyable and interesting experience for the sitter and artist.

 Prices may vary depending on the size and complexity of the composition.
 Please email me for details.
 A deposit of about 50% of the total price is required once a commission has been arranged.
 Framing a portrait is important as it can make a huge difference to the appearance of the work – I am happy to advise you on this or arrange it.
 Transport outside of London or to transport large scale commissions is not covered in the price.

-If you would like to commission a portrait or have any queries please contact me via the contact page here.
+If you would like to commission a portrait or have any queries please contact me via the contact page.